Loading...

 Simple, Easy-to-use: Vesper's user interface was designed to be as seamless as possible.
 One-click deposit and withdrawals plus mechanisms for portfolio tracking and miscellaneous Vesper metrics.

 On Ethereum, 'Layer 2 Positive': The Vesper ecosystem is deployed on the base ('Layer 1') Ethereum blockchain, where it can interact with existing DeFi protocols for yield farming.
-Layer 2 solutions are under active consideration as potential ways to improve the efficiency of the platform.
+It is also currently deployed on multiple Layer 2's, such as Base and Optimism.

 Features representing the mechanics of the DeFi products offered as part of Vesper.